FrodeSolheim/fs-uae/docs/performance.md

 # Performance

+In order to get good performance, you need two consider two things:

 1. Your device must be powerful enough to run the emulation.
 2. The emulator must be allowed to run sufficiently often on the CPU.